Mohammed V of Morocco: After independence (1956–1961)

-Mohammed V supported the Algerian National Liberation Front (FLN) in the struggle for Algerian Independence and offered to facilitate the participation of FLN leaders in a conference with Habib Bourguiba in Tunis.
+Mohammed supported the Algerian National Liberation Front (FLN) in the struggle for Algerian Independence and offered to facilitate the participation of FLN leaders in a conference with Habib Bourguiba in Tunis.
 On October 22, 1956, French forces hijacked a Moroccan airplane carrying leaders of the FLN during the ongoing Algerian War.
 The plane, which was carrying Ahmed Ben Bella, Hocine Aït Ahmed, and Mohamed Boudiaf, was destined to leave from Palma de Mallorca for Tunis, but French forces redirected the flight to occupied Algiers, where the FLN leaders were arrested.

-As Mohammed V returned to the throne, he suppressed many insurgencies, especially in the south and in the Rif.
 In 1957, he took the title of King of Morocco, to symbolise the unity of the country despite the divisions between Arabs and Berbers.
 In terms of domestic policy, upon his return he allowed the first congress of the Istiqlal, which formed various governments under his reign.
 He authorized the creation of trade unions, but the unrest and the strikes lead him to take full power in the last years of his reign.
+His state visit to the United States later that year "strengthened his position as the kingdom's sole legitimate representative".
+This way he managed to replace the members of the nationalist movement on the global stage and turned his trip into a great publicity success.
+This visit marked a strategic effort to align Morocco closely with the US, showcasing the monarchy's importance on the global stage.
+He used various techniques to project the royal authority, such as personally thanking the nationalist movement's former supporters in the name of the Moroccan people.
+Mohammed V also acted as patron to the International Meetings, conferences on contemporary issues and interfaith dialogue hosted at the Benedictine monastery of Toumliline that attracted scholars and intellectuals from all over the world.

 During his reign, the Moroccan Liberation Army waged war against Spain and France, and successfully captured most of Ifni as well as Cape Juby and parts of Spanish Sahara.
 With the treaty of Angra de Cintra, Morocco annexed Cape Juby and the surroundings of Ifni, while the rest of the remaining colony was ceded by Spain in 1969.

-Death (1961)
+Illness and death (1961)

-He died at 51 years old 26 February 1961 following complications of a minor operation he had undergone.

-Nisbah
+In the final years of his life, Mohammed suffered from an ear illness for which doctors advised him to undergo a tonsillectomy in August 1959.
+On 26 February 1961, Mohammed underwent a second banal surgery on the nasal septum in relation to his illness, conducted by a surgeon from Lausanne.
+Shortly after the operation was completed, Mohammed suffered a fatal cardiac arrest resulting from complications of the surgery.
+His death was announced on national radio by his son, crown prince Moulay Hassan, who succeeded him as King Hassan II.